NHL puts off 2 days of playoff games amid injustice protests - WHIZ News

+“That, I think, was more powerful that the conversation started with white players on other teams wanting to talk,” said Reaves, who is Black.
+“And I think that’s the most powerful thing that happened today.
+You see us all coming together here.”

+The NHL is back on pause a month into its playoffs, which followed a 4-1/2-month break caused by the coronavirus pandemic.

-The NHL postponed two days of playoff games Thursday after withering criticism from Black players who said the league was slow to acknowledge the police shooting of Jacob Blake in Wisconsin.
+The decision to postpone two sets of second-round games Thursday and Friday was prompted by the threat of members of the Golden Knights and Vancouver Canucks preparing to sit out Game 3 of their series, and in the face of withering criticism from Black players accusing the league of being slow to acknowledge the police shooting of Jacob Blake in Wisconsin.

-The joint decision to put off games Thursday and Friday was reached by the league and the NHL Players’ Association.
-It was made after members of the Hockey Diversity Alliance asked the NHL to postpone the playing of games, by saying: “We strongly feel this sends a clear message that human rights take priority over sports.”
-The alliance is made up of nine current and former minority players.

-And the players’ decision was spurred by members of the Vancouver Canucks and Vegas Golden Knights, who were preparing to sit out their games in protest, Tampa Bay defenseman Kevin Shattenkirk said.

-The announcement came an hour before the Philadelphia Flyers and New York Islanders were to play Game 3 of their series in Toronto.
-The other postponed game Thursday had the Vegas Golden Knights facing the Vancouver Canucks in Game 3 in Edmonton, Alberta.
+The announcement came an hour before the Philadelphia Flyers and New York Islanders were to play Game 3 of their series in Toronto, with Vegas and Vancouver to face off in Edmonton Alberta, later on Thursday.

-The other postponed games were Game 4s on Friday: Boston against Tampa, and Dallas against Colorado.
+The other postponed games were Game 4s on Friday: Boston against Tampa in Toronto, and Dallas against Colorado in Edmonton.

-“You try to do the right thing and we’re trying to do that today in support of our teammates,” Islanders captain Anders Lee said, during a Zoom conference call featuring representatives of each of the East’s four teams.

-The NHL was criticized for being slow to respond in allowing the playoffs to proceed Wednesday night, when numerous leagues, starting with the NBA, postponed games.
+The NHL is pushing back its schedule to have the four games played Saturday.

 Blake, who is Black, was shot in the back seven times Sunday by police in Kenosha, Wisconsin.
-The shooting sparked protests, including some that spread to sports.
+The shooting sparked protests, and led to the NHL being questioned for allowing its playoffs to proceed Wednesday, when numerous other leagues — starting with the NBA — postponed games.

+“We needed to make a stand, and I think this is the appropriate form of action,” Canucks captain Bo Horvat said.
+“I couldn’t be prouder of our group of guys to come up with this solution.”

+Shattenkirk texted Reaves upon learning the Golden Knights were preparing to not play, and was struck by the tough guy’s message.

 Alliance co-founder Akim Aliu called the NHL’s initial inaction as being typical and disappointing.